R-802/Sorting-Algorithm-Visualizer/README.md

 - Adjust the number of elements in the array using the "Number of Elements" slider.

 - Control the animation speed with the "Animation Speed" slider.

-## Todo/Future Improvements
-- [ ] Add sound!!!
-- [ ] Fix the glitch on divider adjustment.
-- [ ] Fix animation speed.
-- [ ] Currently pause doesn't pause the program instantly, lota glitches there.
-- [ ] Expand the range of supported sorting algorithms.
-- [ ] Find a different mechanism to select sorting algorithms.
-Fine for now, but we'll eventually run out of button room.

-Feel free to contribute or suggest improvements to this project by opening issues or pull requests!

-## Contributing

-Contributions to the Sorting Algorithm Visualizer project are welcome!
-If you would like to contribute, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-This program is open-source and available under the [MIT License](LICENSE).
-Feel free to use and modify it for your educational or personal projects.